stevarino/bds-hub/README.md

 - `action: Give` - Gives an item to the player, with `args` of `qty:`, `enchantments: [[{enchantment_name}, {level}], ...]`, `lore: ["lore text", ...]`, and `name: {name-tag}`.
 - `action: BlocksBroken` - Displays a list of all blocks broken by the player.
 - `action: BlocksPlaced` - Displays a list of all blocks placed by the player.
-- `action: TeleBotTravel` - Performs a fast travel to a telebot, selectable through a given menu.
-Automatically linked to the telebot discussion scene when activating a telebot.
+- `action: NpcTravel` - Performs a fast travel to another teleportation NPC, selectable through a given menu.
+Automatically linked to the npc discussion scene when activating a teleportation npc.
-- `action: CreateBot` - Creates a new NPC with various properties.
+- `action: CreateNPC` - Creates a new NPC with various properties.
 Due to limitations of the API, some manual steps such as name and appearance will need to be manually set up.
-- `action: ManageBots` - Allows for bots to be managed by their owners.
-Accepts an `args.admin: true` field to allow for admins to manage all bots.
+- `action: ManageNpcs` - Allows for NPCs to be managed by their owners.
+Accepts an `args.admin: true` field to allow for admins to manage all NPCs.

-## Bots (NPCs)
+## NPCs